8bitprodigy/8bitprodigy.github.io/README.md

         </a>
 </center>

 This is a first person shooter controller I made in the Godot engine.
-I got pretty far along and it includes the following features:
+I'm quite proud of how it's turning out and it includes the following features:

 - Walking, stair-stepping, crouching, leaning, sprinting, sneaking, jumping, Source Engine-style ladder climbing, and swimming
 - Head-bobbing dependent upon speed and ambulation type